polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 ## Summary

-Add a new FRAME pallet to BridgeHub (`snowbridge-pallet-emergency-pause`) that lets any account post a configured deposit (suggested to be 100,000 DOT) to halt Snowbridge end-to-end.
-The halt is a best-effort sequence of seven side-effecting calls (five BridgeHub-local, one XCM to AssetHub, one outbound governance command to the Ethereum Gateway) with `on_initialize` retry of any leg that fails to land.
-Fellowship resolves the trigger as genuine (refund) or malicious (slash to treasury); a time-based (suggested 7 days) on-chain backstop refunds and resets only if Fellowship is incapacitated.
-This is the reactive half of a two-layer halt strategy; see the companion Snowbridge Circuit Breakers RFC (TBA) for the preventive half.
+At the moment, there is no way for Snowbridge to be halted immediately.
+The best course of action to halt the bridge should an exploit be detected, is to halt the bridge through a whitelisted caller proposal, through OpenGov.
+This has obvious drawbacks - even if a Snowbridge exploit is detected, there is no way to halt the bridge on-chain (off-chain relayers can be switched off but it is obviously not a fool-proof stopgap).
+This RFC proposes a permissionless, instant Snowbridge halt if the caller deposits a large sum of DOT, to be slashed if paused maliciously.
+This proposal is a reactive security measure (i.e. a exploit or vulnerability first need to be visible for this functionality to be useful).
+Another proposal, Snowbridge Circuit Breakers, is proposed alongside this RFC for a more proactive approach.

 ## Motivation

 Snowbridge has no fast, broadly-accessible halt path today.
-Existing governance halt routes require a referendum (hours-to-days latency) or Fellowship action (minutes-to-hours, and only if Fellowship is reachable).
-Both are too slow for an active drainage exploit and too high-friction for "stop new activity while we investigate".
+Existing governance halt routes require a referendum  and Fellowship action (hours-to-days latency).
+Both are too slow for an active drainage exploit and to stop  activity during investigation.

 Two pieces of prior work in the Fellowship are relevant but do not solve Snowbridge's halt needs: